Tips for Making Your Visit Enjoyable

 Inside, walk through the Wilson Tunnel connecting the buildings.
 Artist James Turrell’s installation artwork The Light Inside serves as a walkway between the Beck and Law buildings.
 To reach the Wilson Tunnel, go to the lower level of either building.

-Adults: Please share these guidelines with your group prior to the visit so children understand the importance of protecting the art in the museum.
+Adults: Please share these guidelines with your group prior to the visit so children understand the importance of protecting the art.
 This extra step is especially important for little ones who may be visiting for the first time.
 The list below is written so an adult can read it out loud to children.

 - Remember not to touch any works of art.
 When we look at art together, we stay at least two arms’ lengths away to make sure the art is safe.